andoma93/FirebaseCheckVersion/README.md

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {
     FirebaseApp.configure()
-    CheckVersionConfiguration.default.urlStore = URL(string: "itms-apps://itunes.apple.com/<myAppId>")! //where myAppID is your store application id
+    FirebaseCheckVersionConfiguration.default.urlStore = URL(string: "itms-apps://itunes.apple.com/<myAppId>")! //where myAppID is your store application id
-    CheckVersionConfiguration.default.continueOnError = false //continue in case of error (default is true) CheckVersionConfiguration.default.continueOnVersionUnknown = false //continue in case of version unknown (default is true)
+    FirebaseCheckVersionConfiguration.default.continueOnError = false //continue in case of error (default is true) FirebaseCheckVersionConfiguration.default.continueOnVersionUnknown = false //continue in case of version unknown (default is true)
-    CheckVersionConfiguration.default.prependKey = "" //the prepend string you can insert in firebase console before (default is 'iOSVersion_')
+    FirebaseCheckVersionConfiguration.default.prependKey = "" //the prepend string you can insert in firebase console before (default is 'iOSVersion_')
-    CheckVersionConfiguration.default.duration = TimeInterval(120) //the duration of Firebase Remote Configuration Cache (default is 60 seconds)
+    FirebaseCheckVersionConfiguration.default.duration = TimeInterval(120) //the duration of Firebase Remote Configuration Cache (default is 60 seconds)
     // Override point for customization after application launch. return true
 }